-- 32. United Nations interventions in Mali are framed by the United Nations integrated strategy for the Sahel and the United Nations Sustainable Development Cooperation Framework for 2020-2024.
+- 32. United Nations interventions in Mali are framed by the United Nations integrated strategy for the Sahel and the United Nations sustainable development cooperation framework for 2020-2024.
 WFP actively contributed to the design of the Cooperation Framework, due to be signed by October 2019.
 The development-oriented outcomes in the CSP are fully aligned to the draft outcomes of the Cooperation Framework results matrix and will contribute to achieving its objectives.
 These, along with the United Nations' integrated strategic framework for 2019-2021, define the United Nations' strategy and priorities in Mali with respect to the humanitarian, peace and development agendas. - 33.
-There are other issue-specific coordination mechanisms, such as the Humanitarian Response Plan, which is the vehicle for coordinating humanitarian assistance in response to shocks.
-The United Nations Scaling Up Nutrition network formalizes the commitment on nutrition, with an emphasis on multisectoriality, private sector engagement and the scaling up of proven nutrition interventions.
+WFP contributes to improving the effectiveness of humanitarian preparedness and response through the humanitarian response plan and support for the cluster system.
+Coordination of development interventions is assured through mechanisms established with other technical and financial partners.
+The Scaling Up Nutrition network formalizes the commitment on nutrition, with an emphasis on multisectoral approaches, private sector engagement and the scaling up of proven nutrition interventions.